Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 - All the code and required files will be inside your repository.
 You should clone your repo onto the Linux machine you are using to demonstrate your assignment, and I should be able to run `git log` to see the commits you've made.
 - Any additional configuration needed to get your assignment working (ie. you need to make changes to system configuration files) must be documented and included in your repository.

+## The Design Process (As It Occurs In The Real World)

+All project plans are focused on identifying _blocking tasks_ (that is, tasks that need to completed before other tasks can even be started on) and then prioritising those tasks.
+Researching possible solutions, for example, is necessary before we ever start writing a line of code.

+The design process should look like this:

+1. Identify problems
+1. Research solutions
+1. Break the solutions into 1 or more functions (with input and output)
+1. Complete the required functions
+1. TEST!
+1. Complete the main block
+1. TEST!
+1. Write comments and documentation
+1. Merge into the main branch

+When you complete this process for your Minimum Viable Product, you can start to _iterate_ upon the code.
+Suggest improvements, polish the presentation of the output, experiment with additional features.

-## Process
+## The Design Process (For This Assignment)

 This assignment will take some time to complete.
 Be sure to start early and identify obstacles as quickly as possible.

 ### Initial Meetup

 - You will be assigned to a group.
-Meet with your group members, and arrange methods of communication (email, Teams, etc.)
+Meet with your group members, and arrange methods of communication (email, Teams, etc.) A **Discussion Topic** on **Blackboard** is provided for you.
 - Begin discussing a topic for your assignment. **It is strongly recommended you have 2-3 ideas** in case your first choice isn't suitable.
 - Every group member should verify that their **git** configuration is set to identify them using their **myseneca email**.
 Note: use `git config user.email` on each of your devices to verify this.